 In particular, for $n-m\geq 3$ the convergence of the tower~\eqref{eq:emb_conv} together with~\eqref{eq:tower_ibimod} allows one to describe the spaces $\Emb_\partial(D^m,D^n)$, $\Embbar_\partial(D^m,D^n)$, and $\Emb_\partial^{fr}(D^m,D^n)$ as spaces of derived maps of infinitesimal bimodules.
 For example, one has

-This equivalence is a generalization of Sinha\rq{}s cosimplicial model~\cite{Sinha06} for the space of knots $\Embbar_\partial(D^1,D^n)$, $n\geq 4$.
+This equivalence is a generalization of Sinha\rq{}s cosimplicial model~\cite{Sinha06} for the space $\Embbar_\partial(D^1,D^n)$ of knots, with $n\geq 4$.
 Indeed, in the latter case $\calB_1$ can be replaced by the associative operad.
 The right-hand side of~\eqref{eq:embbar_infbim} becomes the homotopy totalization of a cosimplicial object as an infinitesimal bimodule over the associative operad is the same thing as a cosimplicial object.
 In fact equivalence~\eqref{eq:tower_ibimod} was proved in~\cite{Arone14} only for $F= \Embbar_\partial(-,D^n)$, but the argument works for all functors of context-free nature as all the examples above.
-Note that for all the functors $F$ from the table above except the last one, the space $F(D^m)$ is a $\calB_m$ algebra, see Subsection~\ref{ss12}.
+Note that for all the functors $F$ from the table above except the last one, the space $F(D^m)$ is a $\calB_m$-algebra, see Subsection~\ref{ss12}.
 Note also that all the corresponding infinitesimal bimodules $Ib(F)$ appear as $\calB_m$-bimodules endowed with a map from $\calB_m$, see Example~\ref{ex:ibimod2}.
 Moreover, the first three ones are operads, see Example~\ref{ex:ibimod1}, and exactly for the first three functors $F(D^m)$ is a $\calB_{m+1}$-algebra.
-As our main result, the theorem below, shows, this connection is not random.
+As our main result, the theorem below, shows that this connection is not random.

 \begin{mainthm} Let $\eta\colon\calB_m\to M$ be a morphism of $\calB_m$-bimodules, and also assume that $M(0)=*$.
 Then one has an equivalence of towers:

 implying at the limit $k=\infty$:

 \end{mainthm} Here $\Bimod^h(-,-)$ and $\TT_k\Bimod^h(-,-)$ denote the derived mapping spaces of bimodules and of $k$-truncated bimodules, respectively.
 The basepoint for the loop spaces above is $\TT_k\eta$ and $\eta$, respectively.
 By a {\it tower} we mean a sequence of spaces $X_\bullet$ together with morphisms